simongravelle/publication-data/2023-gravelle-JCPB/README.md

-# Assessing the validity of NMR relaxation rates obtained from coarse-grained simulations
+# Assessing the Validity of NMR Relaxation Rates Obtained from Coarse-Grained Simulations of PEG–Water Mixtures

 Preprint 2023